rui-qian/SoTA-3D-Object-Detection/README.md

 [\[elsevier\]](https://doi.org/10.1016/j.patcog.2022.108524)

 ## Citation
-If you find this code useful in your research, please consider citing our work:
+If you find this repository useful in your research, please consider citing our work:
 ```
 @inproceedings{qian_2022_survey,
 title={3D Object Detection for Autonomous Driving: A Survey},